-Following this offering, through their ownership of Class B common stock, the Vanderhook Parties will continue to control more than % of the voting power of our common stock in the election of directors.
-Accordingly, we intend to avail ourselves of the "controlled company" exception available under Nasdaq rules, which eliminates certain requirements, such as the requirements that a company have a majority of independent directors on its board of directors, that compensation of executive officers be determined, or recommended to the board of directors for determination, by a compensation committee composed solely of independent directors, and that director nominees be selected, or recommended for the board of directors' selection, by a nominations committee composed solely of independent directors.
+Following this offering, the Vanderhook Parties will continue to control more than 50% of the voting power of our Class A common stock in the election of directors.
+Accordingly, we intend to avail ourselves of the "controlled company" exception available under rules, which eliminates certain requirements, such as the requirements that a company have a majority of independent directors on its board of directors, that compensation of executive officers be determined, or recommended to the board of directors for determination, by a compensation committee composed solely of independent directors, and that director nominees be selected, or recommended for the board of directors' selection, by a nominations committee composed solely of independent directors.
 In the event that we cease to be a controlled company, we will be required to comply with these provisions within the transition periods specified in the applicable rules.
-These exemptions do not modify the independence requirements for our audit committee, and we intend to comply with the applicable requirements of the SEC and Nasdaq with respect to our audit committee within the applicable time frame.
+These exemptions do not modify the independence requirements for our audit committee, and we intend to comply with the applicable requirements of the SEC and with respect to our audit committee within the applicable time frame.